reynico/raspberry-websdr/README.md

 This WebSDR setup covers a dual band receiver (80/40 meters bands) time-based switched.
 It uses a relay to switch between antennas who is managed by one GPiO pin on the Raspberry PI (using a driver transistor).

-Very special thanks to Mark G4FPH and Jarek SQ9NFI for the helpful hand on configuring the progfreq setting.
+Very special thanks to Pieter PA3FWM, Mark G4FPH and Jarek SQ9NFI for the helpful hand on configuring the progfreq setting.

 ### Requirements
 - Raspberry PI 3